8-K Filings Explained: The Early Warning System for Investors

 CEO resigns?
 8-K. Big acquisition signed?
 8-K. Debt covenant breached, major customer lost, cybersecurity incident disclosed?
 8-K.

-For investors, 8‑Ks are the market’s early warning system.
-They’re often the first official hint that the story has changed—and they can move a stock 10–20% in a single day.
+For investors, 8-Ks are the market's early warning system.
+They're often the first official hint that something has changed.
+I've seen them move stocks 10-20% in a single day.

 What Is an 8-K?